Team-Cayenne/Primal-Health/README.md

 ## Non MVP Tickets?
 -The nutritional portion of the site was not planned to be included in our first phase, however, we did add the visuals to build off of.

+### *DISCLAIMER & FAIRUSE STATEMENT:
+This application may contain copyrighted material, the use of which may not have been specifically authorized by the copyright owner.
+This material is available in an effort to demonstrate the creation of an E-Commerce website in relation to an educational project.
+Visuals and videos have been used that were not easily duplicated in the creation of the project.

+*This should constitute a "fair use" of any such copyrighted material (referenced and provided for in section 107 of the US Copyright Law)

+*If you wish to use any copyrighted material from this application for purpose of your own that go beyond "fair use", you must obtain expressed permission from the copyright owner.